Neuronal diversity can improve machine learning for physics and beyond: Related Work

 Researchers have recently begun to relax the rigid rules that have guided the development and use of artificial neural networks.
+Manessi and Rozza~\cite{manessi2018learning} investigate learning combinations of known neuronal activation functions, and Agostinelli et al.~\cite{Agostinelli2014} learn piecewise linear activation functions for each neuron.
+Apicella et al.~\cite{Apicella2020} survey trainable activation functions.
+Lau and Lim~\cite{Lau2018} review adaptive activation function in deep neural networks.
+Jagtap, Kawaguchi, and Karniadakis~\cite{JAGTAP2020} and Haoxiang and Smys~\cite{Haoxiang2021} include scalable hyper-parameters in their activation functions to improve their networks, while Qian et al.~\cite{QIAN2018204} linearly, nonlinearly, and hierarchically combine basic activation functions to optimize performance.

-Gjorgjieva, Drion, and Marder~\cite{computational_div} investigate the computational implications of biophysical diversity and multiple timescales in neurons and synapses for circuit performance.
-Doty et al.~\cite{heterogeneous_cell_types} show that the \emph{hand-crafted} heterogeneous cell types can improve performance of deep neural networks.
+More radically, Gjorgjieva, Drion, and Marder~\cite{computational_div} investigate the computational implications of biophysical diversity and multiple timescales in neurons and synapses for circuit performance.
+Doty et al.~\cite{heterogeneous_cell_types} show that \emph{hand-crafted} heterogeneous cell types can improve the performance of deep neural networks.
 Xie, Liang, and Song~\cite{weight_div} demonstrate that diversity in synaptic weights lead to better generalization in neural networks.
+Mariet and Sra~\cite{diversity_dpp} sample a diverse subset of neurons and merge them with the remaining ones via a re-weighting procedure.
+Siouda et al.~\cite{Siouda2022} use genetic algorithms to optimize the number, forms, and types of hidden neurons.
+Hospedales et al.~\cite{hospedales2020} survey the current meta-learning landscape.
+Lin, Chen, and Yan~\cite{lin2014network} suggest nesting neural networks inside neural networks.

-Manessi and Rozza~\cite{manessi2018learning} investigate learning combinations of known neuronal activation functions.
-Zelda and Sra~\cite{diversity_dpp} construct diversity by compressing neuronal subspace using determinantal point process.
-Lin, Chen, and Yan~\cite{lin2014network} suggest nesting neural networks inside neural networks, and Hospedales et al.~\cite{hospedales2020} survey the current meta-learning landscape.
-Decisively, Beniaguev, Segev, and London~\cite{Beniaguev613141} write, “We call for the replacement of the deep network technology to make it closer to how the brain works by replacing each simple unit in the deep network today with a unit that represents a neuron, which is already -- on its own -- deep”, which is what we do here with our activation function neuronal sub-networks.
+Decisively, Beniaguev, Segev, and London~\cite{Beniaguev613141} write, “We call for the replacement of the deep network technology to make it closer to how the brain works by replacing each simple unit in the deep network today with a unit that represents a neuron, which is already -- on its own -- deep”, which is what we achieve here with our neuronal sub-networks that meta-learn sets of diverse activation functions that can outperform the corresponding homogeneous neural networks.